Arduino-IRremote/Arduino-IRremote/README.md

 # FAQ
 - IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B)<br/>
- Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 Âµs.
+ Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 µs.
 In turn, this stops the IR interrupt handler from running when it needs to.
 There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
 - The default IR timer on AVR's is timer 2.
 Since the **Arduino Tone library** as well as **analogWrite() for pin 3 and pin 11** requires timer 2,